 As the pasta is finishing, use a ladle to reserve at least 1 ¼ cups of the pasta water, placing it into a bowl or measuring cup.
 Then drain the finished pasta through a colander.

 Return the stock pot to the burner on very low heat.
-Add 3 tbsp of the butter in 1 tbsp pieces.
-Once it melts, add ½ cup of the pasta water and stir until the butter and water blends into a sauce.
+Add ½ cup of the reserved pasta water to the pan, and stir ¼ cup of the softened butter into the water until it fully melts and blends into the water to create a thin sauce.

 Add the drained pasta to the sauce and toss it to fully coat the pasta noodles.
-Add ½ cup of thd parmesan cheese to the pasta and stir it through until it melts into the pasta.
+Add the other ¼ cup of softened butter along with another ½ cup of the pasta water.
+Stir them into the pasta until the butter melts, a sauce is formed, and the pasta is evenly coated with this butter sauce.

 At this point, you are ready to serve.
 Serve a portion of the pasta in a pasta bowl and garnish with an little of the chopped parsley.
 Enjoy!